1453216158/KDiffE/README.md

 ![](./result.png)

 ## Acknowledgement
-The structure of this code is based on DiffKG.
-Thank for their work.
+We are particularly grateful to the authors of [DiffKG][https://arxiv.org/pdf/2312.16890] , as parts of our code implementation were derived from their work.
+We have cited the relevant references in our paper.